mosajjal/dnsmonster/README.md

 Passive DNS collection and monitoring built with Golang, Clickhouse and Grafana:
 `dnsmonster` implements a packet sniffer for DNS traffic.
 It can accept traffic from a `pcap` file or a live interface, and can be used to index and store thousands of DNS queries per second.
-It aims to be scalable and easy to use, and help security teams to understand the details about an enterprise's DNS traffic.
-It does not aim to breach the privacy of the end-users, with the ability to mask source IP from 1 to 32 bits, making the data potentially untraceable.
+It aims to be scalable, simple and easy to use, and help security teams to understand the details about an enterprise's DNS traffic. `dnsmonster` does not look to recreate and follow DNS conversation, rather it aims to index DNS packets as soon as they come in.
+It also does not aim to breach the privacy of the end-users, with the ability to mask source IP from 1 to 32 bits, making the data potentially untraceable.
 [Blogpost](https://blog.n0p.me/dnsmonster/)